 - People may be unsure of their whereabouts or get lost, particularly in unfamiliar places.

-- Problems finding the right words.
+- Problems communicating or finding the right words.

 - Some people become low in mood, anxious or irritable.
 Others may lose self-confidence or show less interest in what’s happening around them.

 Alzheimer’s develops over time, but the speed of change varies between people.
 As Alzheimer’s progresses, symptoms may include: